somayarayan/udacity-fsdn-capstone-somaya/README.md

 Here you can find all existing endpoints, which methods can be used, how to work with them & example responses you´ll get.

-Additionally, common pitfalls & error messages are explained, if applicable.
+Additionally, common issues & error messages are explained, if applicable.

 ### Base URL